-The average price of a home in the Greater Toronto Area hit a new high in June according to a report released by the Toronto Regional Real Estate Board (TRREB) Monday.
+The average home price in the Greater Toronto Area hit a new high in June according to a report released by the Toronto Regional Real Estate Board (TRREB) Monday.

-The average price of a GTA home was $930,869, surpassing the peak recorded in April 2017 – a time when prices in the GTA were seeing huge year-over-year gains.
-Similarly, the median price of a home in the GTA reached a new record, $795,000, which was $10,000 larger than the previous high recorded in March 2017.
+The average home price across the GTA was $930,869, surpassing the peak recorded in April 2017 – a time when prices in the GTA were seeing huge year-over-year gains.
+Similarly, the median price of a home in the GTA reached a new record of $795,000, which was $10,000 larger than the previous high recorded in March 2017.

-In the City of Toronto, the average price of a home passed the $1m mark for the first time ever.
+In the City of Toronto, the average home price passed the $1m mark for the first time ever.
 At $1,022,138, the average price was 11.7% higher than at the same time last year.
 It also means that the top four months for average pries all occurred this year.

 The benchmark price of a home ($863,700) wasn’t quite as high as the numbers recorded in March, April and May but it was close to record levels and, with the figure being based on closing transactions, can be expected to set a new record in the coming months.